kerfaiyass54/todolist-flutter/README.md

-# todolist-flutter
+# To do list

 ## 🚀 Overview
-**ToDoList** is a simple and intuitive Flutter application designed to help you manage your daily tasks efficiently.
+This project is a simple and intuitive Flutter application designed to help you manage your daily tasks efficiently.
 With a clean and user-friendly interface, you can easily add, view, and delete tasks to stay organized and productive.
 Whether you're a student, professional, or just someone who wants to keep track of their to-dos, this app is perfect for you.

 ## ✨ Features
 - 📝 **Add new tasks**: Easily create new tasks with a simple and straightforward interface.